Alejandra-Perez1/Final_Project_WebApp/README.md

 - [x] User info is shown by clicking on the profile: first name, last name, username, email, and password.
 - [x] Added a text area for the user to post.
 The limit size is 250 characters.
 - [x] A user is able to post a tweet and see all tweets currently in the database.
-- [x] A section for WHO TO FOLLOW has been added to the side menu with placeholders for now.
+- [x] A section for WHO TO profile has been added to the side menu with placeholders for now.
 - [x] A section TRENDING TOPICS has been added to the side menu with placeholders for now.

 #### Instructions to run: